Bionus/imgbrd-grabber/docs/_docs/telemetry.md

 To know which translations to work on, both for the program and the documentation.

 ### Operating system
-To know which platforms mainly use the prorgam.
+To know which platforms mainly use the program.
 Useful to see where to improve releases, testing, and feature support.

 ### Grabber's version
 To measure penetration, and see how many users "hold on" to old versions instead of updating, and to see how many use the nightly version.